jacobnzw/CarND-Advanced-Lane-Lines/writeup_template.md

 ### Curve Fitting
 In order to fit a model of the lane lines, we first have to indetify which pixels belong to the lane lines.
 I summed the bottom half of the binary thresholded image to obtain a histogram, in which I searched for arguments of the maxima to locate the x-coordinate of the left and right lane lines.
 From there I proceeded with the windowed search suggested in the learning materials.
 This functionality is implemented in `_lane_search()`.
 To find lane pixels in the next frame I exploited knowledge of their position from the previous frame, which helped speed up processing of the video sequence.
 This functionality is implemented in `_lane_next_frame()`.

-Finally, I fitted a second degree polynomial to the left and right lane pixels.
+Finally, I fitted a second-degree polynomial to the left and right lane pixels.
 The fitted curves are depicted in the following figure.
 The curve fitting is implemented in `_lane_curve_fit()`.

 ![curve fit][curve_fit]

 Given a second-order polynomial model of the lane line $p(y; \mathbf{\theta}) = \theta_2y^2 + \theta_1y + \theta_0$, the radius of curvature evaluated at $y_0$ is given by

 $$
   R_{c}(y_0) = \frac{\left(1 + (2\theta_2y_0 + \theta_1)^2\right)^{3/2}}{\left| 2\theta_2 \right|}
 $$

 This equation is implemented in `_radius_of_curvature()`.

 Assuming the camera is mounted exactly in the center of the car, the center of the lane should be in the middle of the image (horizontally).
 I computed the position of the car as an average horizontal coordinate of the lane lines as measured at the bottom of the image.
 The offset of the vehicle is a difference of these two quantities.